 Commit: Commit to forgiveness You can do this by confronting the offender, telling someone else, or even writing.

 Hold: Hold on to the forgiveness, knowing that the emotional side of it can still take time.
+Motivation – Mind – Success – Thinking – Productivity – Happiness

+Remember that forgetting should not be your goal.
 You’ve probably heard people talk about “forgive and forget” as an idea, but the sensitivity between psychologists and researchers is “it’s a very misleading and untrue attitude,” says Dr. Luskin.
 “Of course, there are small things that you can forget, such as if someone was just lying to get out of a dinner plan, you can’t forget what is true and important, and neither should you.”

 Take away

-In order to choose how to move on, forgiveness and forgetting need some kind of assessment of the event.
+To choose how to move on, forgiveness and forgetting need some kind of assessment of the event.
 However, the focus of such evaluation and action should be on relieving the suffering of the victims of evil acts.
+Rather than being a panacea or act of absolution for the culprit, it should be a way for them to go ahead with their life in a positive way.

 Other Recommended Reading